Tarran-Sidhaarth/flatconverter/docs/convert.md

 # Buffman Convert 🤖✨

 Welcome to the `convert` command.
-This is your tool for transforming `.proto` schema files into `.fbs` using the power of FlatBuffers.
+This is your tool for transforming `.proto` schema files into intermediate buffer schemas (`.fbs` for FlatBuffers and `.nbf` for NanoBuffers).
 You can run conversions directly through the CLI or automate them using your `buffman.yml`.

-`flatbuffers` is a subcommand of `buffman convert`.
-In future, other formats (like `nanobuffers`) will also be supported.
+Both `flatbuffers` and `nanobuffers` are subcommands of `buffman convert`.
+More formats may be supported in the future.

 ## 🔧 Quick Command Reference